 “At the end of their walk, she watched Thorstad in his ridiculous, wide brimmed slap a trudge up Thirty-First Street NW towards the lights of M street.
 Zarubina hoped this TRITON was intelligent.
 It didn’t reassure her that he had chosen a code name for himself – a worrying possible indicator of the ego of a megalomaniac.
 Besides monarch of the sea, “triton” in Russian meant ‘newt.’
 Not exactly the most heroic cryptonym for an agent, thought Zarubina, but perhaps naming oneself after a squirmy amphibian will prove to be apt.”

 I enjoyed the banter between Nathiniel and Dominika and how he often referred to how she doesn’t understand common North American idioms and expressions and how she would be constantly paranoid or insecure, desperately needing translations.
 This became a fixture from beginning to end and also brought some levity to the overall situation.
-The idea of this is a tad bit cliché when involving any American/European relationship, but still enjoyable as I viewed it.
-I also enjoyed Dominika’s synesthesia quality that made her more in tune with her body and gave her a clear understanding of how to read a person which is a present feature throughout the novel.
-Really superhero-esque if you think about it.
-Palace of Treason was very complex with its operational terminology and intelligence specific jargon.
-There really isn’t a lot of hand holding on behalf of the author, the reader is out on there own with this one.
+The idea of this is a tad bit cliché when involving any American/European relationship, but I can’t help myself, I still found it enjoyable as I read it.
+I also enjoyed Dominika’s synesthesia quality that made her more in tune with her body and gave her a clear understanding of how to read a person which is a present feature throughout the novel, quite superhero-esque if you think about it.
+Palace of Treason was very complex with its operational terminology and intelligence specific jargon, there really isn’t a lot of hand holding on behalf of the author, the reader is out on there own with this one.
 It is obvious by the way that the author writes that he has a tremendous amount of experience and credibility, and is even able to have some fun in the process.
 I thought it was a little too heavy on the various intelligence-baced technicalities for my liking.
 What I thought was weird, but enjoyed nonetheless were all the dietary references.
 I still don’t know how it all fits, but being a foodie I thoroughly enjoyed the recipes.
 I knew beforehand that the Russians enjoyed their pickles, and hard-boiled eggs, and garlic, but I was happy to learn some new recipes with some very interesting food pairings.